 Regardless, his dedication, sophistication, preciousness, and charm allow the audience to look past his flaws (including his tendency to fly into a full-on emotional rage when he doesn't get his way) as we watch Max mature.
 He's an early Anderson creation, but he's also one of the most memorable, lovable characters the filmmaker has ever made.

-Steve Zissou (Played by Bill Murray in “The Life Aquatic With Steve Zissou”)
+Steve Zissou (“The Life Aquatic With Steve Zissou”)

-Bill Murray's aquatic Jacques Cousteau-inspired explorer Steve Zissou is probably the perfect example of Wes Anderson‘s recurring depiction of complex, imperfect parental figures in his films.
+Bill Murray's aquatic Jacques Cousteau-inspired explorer Steve Zissou exemplifies Wes Anderson‘s recurring depiction of complex, imperfect parental figures in his films.

-At the start of the film, Steve appears as a second-rate adventurer whose biggest fan is probably himself.
-He's not that great a scientist, captain, or a sailor—the responsibilities of his position being taken over by his more than capable crew who seem able to efficiently command themselves.
-In his sixties, he's fading from the public eye, his documentaries not selling as well as they once had, which is perhaps Steve's greatest fear (irrelevancy).
+At the start of the film, Steve appears as a second-rate adventurer whose biggest fan is himself.
+He's not that great a scientist, captain, or a sailor—the responsibilities of his position being taken over by his more than capable crew who able to command themselves.
+In his sixties, he's fading from the public eye, his documentaries not selling as well as they once had, which is perhaps Steve's greatest fear: irrelevance.